 Convolutional neural networks (CNNs) are powerful tools for image analysis and feature identification.
 They work by applying layers of interconnected filters and operators to an image until the output is an encoded piece of information about that image, like a classification.

-A CNN is composed of multiple sub-layers convolution and pooling.
+A CNN is composed of multiple sub-layers of convolution and pooling.
 These sublayers typically include a convolutional layer, a thresholding layer, and a pooling layer.
 The first layer applies a windowed filter or kernel to the input through element-wise multiplications, a convolution.
-The second layer applies nonlinearity, setting a threshold for passing the value into the next layer.
+The second layer sets a threshold for passing the value into the next layer.
 The third layer is a pooling layer which decreases the size and resolution of its input.

 These convolution and pooling layers are stacked on top of each other to increase the complexity of feature recognition.
 The first layer may recognize a simple line, the second layer groups of lines, and the third a collection of lines that makes the beak of a bird (see Figure 1).
 Filters at each layer of convolution are trained to identify their own particular patterns.